(1) Without prejudice to the generality of section 70(1), conditions may be imposed on the grant of planning permission under that section—

 (a) for regulating the development or use of any land under the control of the applicant (whether or not it is land in respect of which the application was made) or requiring the carrying out of works on any such land, so far as appears to the local planning authority to be expedient for the purposes of or in connection with the development authorised by the permission;

-(b) for requiring the removal of any buildings or works
+(b) for requiring the removal

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.

 Existing user?
 Sign-in

 If a party to a property agreement fails to comply with its obligations, the other party may wish to apply for an order for specific performance.
 Specific performance is an equitable, discretionary remedy which, if granted, compels a party to perform a contractual obligation.
 This Practice Note

 Public inquiry procedureThe procedure by which a public inquiry is conducted will vary significantly from one inquiry to the next.
 Even for inquiries established under the Inquiries Act 2005 (IA 2005), the associated inquiry rules are not particularly prescriptive as to how they ought to be